 David Goldenberg is the Evelyn R. Greene Midwest Regional Director of the Anti-Defamation League (ADL).
 Based in Chicago, he oversees the ADL’s activities in northern Illinois, Indiana, Minnesota, North Dakota, South Dakota, and Wisconsin.
 He was appointed by Illinois Governor J.B.
 Pritzker to serve on the Illinois Commission on Discrimination and Hate Crimes.
 He began his career as a legislative aide to a state senator in Michigan and then moved to Washington, DC following the 2000 election and worked his way up on the Hill.
 When he left the Hill in 2009 to move to Chicago, he was Representative Alcee Lamar Hastings’ chief of staff and senior policy adviser.
 He played significant roles in launching programs to strengthen ties between black, Latino and Jewish members of Congress and helped Representative Hastings combat the spread of anti-Semitism, xenophobia, and religious discrimination through the Representative’s role as Chairman of the U.S. Helsinki Commission and President of the Organization for Security and Cooperation in Europe’s Parliamentary Assembly.

 Ian Rosenberg has over twenty years of experience as a media lawyer and has worked as legal counsel for ABC News since 2003.
 He graduated with distinction from the University of Wisconsin–Madison, and magna cum laude from Cornell Law School.
 Rosenberg began his legal career clerking for a United States district court judge in the Eastern District of New York, and then working as a litigation associate at Cahill Gordon & Reindel.
+He is the author of The Fight for Free Speech (NYU Press 2021), which Kirkus called in a starred review, “Essential reading for journalists, political activists, and ordinary citizens alike,” and the forthcoming companion nonfiction graphic novel, Free Speech Handbook (Macmillan, November 30, 2021).
 He is also an Emmy-nominated documentary filmmaker and teaches media law at Brooklyn College.
 He lives in New York City with his wife, Caroline Laskow, and their two children.

 Jacqueline Carroll is an attorney, a human rights advocate, and a storyteller.
 She began her career as an actress and director after training at the Royal Academy of Dramatic Art in London and Steppenwolf Theater in Chicago.
 She then obtained her law degree from Loyola University Chicago School of Law.
 She helped write the Chicago Clean Indoor Air Ordinance (often referred to as the “smoking ban”) and joined the Cook County State’s Attorney’s Office where she practiced for over eleven years.
 After leaving the State’s Attorney’s Office she became involved with the Decalogue Society of Jewish Lawyers and Judges and became co-chair of its Committee Against Anti-Semitism and Hate.
 She is also a member of the ADL’s Midwest Board and moderated a panel discussion titled: “Hate Speech and the First Amendment.”
 Jacqueline has her own legal consulting firm, We Persist!, where she creates programming, works on legislation, and writes opinion pieces for non-profit organizations.
 Jacqueline is also working on a legal treatise entitled: “The Holocaust and the Law.”